AstroTom/sed-template/README.md

 # sed-template
-Simple bash ans sed script to create and run 'sed' to replace template file
+Simple bash and sed script to create and run 'sed' to replace template file

 ## Getting Started